followmyutopia/devextreme-documentation/concepts/05 Widgets/RangeSelector/10 Visual Elements/10 Scale/20 Major Scale Ticks.md

 		}
 	};

 Major ticks can be arranged on the scale in several different ways.
-By default, major ticks arrange automatically with an interval that prevents [scale labels](/Documentation/Guide/Widgets/RangeSelector/Visual_Elements/#Scale/Scale_Labels) from overlapping.
+By default, major ticks arrange automatically.
 If you are not satisfied with major ticks arranged like that, you can specify a custom interval for the ticks using the [tickInterval](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/tickInterval/) option.

-[note] When you are specifying a custom tick interval, make sure the [useTicksAutoArrangement](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/#useTicksAutoArrangement) option is set to *false*.
-If it is not, the specified tick interval may be ignored, but only if it leads to label overlap.

 When you use a [date-time](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/#valueType) scale, and its start value does not match the beginning of any date-time unit (hour, day, month, etc.), major ticks arrange differently depending on the value of the [setTicksAtUnitBeginning](/Documentation/ApiReference/Data_Visualization_Widgets/dxRangeSelector/Configuration/scale/#setTicksAtUnitBeginning) option.
 The following table illustrates how this option impacts tick arrangement.